Amiriel01/LoL-Scavenger-Hunt/README.md

 ![](README-Images/game4.png)

 The leaderboard page shows the players who have completed the game and their time from least to greatest.
-The player list is sorted before being brought to the frontend so it is up to date when the new user goes from the game page to the leaderboard page.
+The player list is sorted before being sent to the frontend so it is up to date when the new user goes from the game page to the leaderboard page.

 ![](README-Images/leaderboard.png)